Liquid-Surf/css-component-generator/README.md

 ## Available Templates

 - `endpoint-middleware`: A template for creating endpoint middleware components
-- `login`: A template for creating login components
+- `login`: A template for creating a new login method
 - `basic`: print 'hello world' in the log

 ## Adding a new template